Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-Daily Word - held by truth
+Daily Word - revealed humanity?

 Dale Cresap's picture